-Pillow like gnocchi made with sweet potatoes was a great foundation for some of my favorite tastes – the salty intensity of roquefort, the tang of sun-dried tomatoes, and the fresh fragrance of basil.
+Pillow like gnocchi made with sweet potatoes was a great foundation for some favorite tastes – the salty intensity of roquefort, the tang of sun-dried tomatoes, and the fresh fragrance of basil.
 This gnocchi with blue cheese was a symphony of bold flavours.

 If you have the time, make your own gnocchi.
-It’s not that difficult, and quite fun really.
+It’s not that difficult, and quite fun.
 The results are certainly better than the bought stuff.
 But if time is a constraint, buy some pre-prepared refrigerated gnocchi.
 It is not as pillow-like, but it is still a wonderful base for some defining flavours like the blue cheese, sun-dried tomatoes, and basil.